What Is A Pop-Up Form?

 What are Exit Pop-Ups?

-These are most commonly used for promoting discounts because it's the perfect time to make them an offer to keep them on your page.
+These are most commonly used for promoting discounts because it's the perfect time to make an offer to keep them on your page.

-They are a proven driver of new sales and conversions, reducing bounce rate, and improving your session time.
+They are a proven driver of new sales and conversions, reducing bounce rate and improving your session time.

-For example, exit popup surveys on your website are a great way to collect contextual feedback from customers and understand why they are leaving.
+For example, exit pop-up surveys on your website are a great way to collect contextual feedback from customers and understand why they are leaving.

 How Do I Get the Best Pop-Up Performance?

-We've got you covered if you’re looking into the know-how of using popup forms.
+We've got you covered if you’re looking into the know-how of using pop-up forms.
 Here is some general advice that might help you with that:

-• Popups work well if you do not overuse them – only use them when necessary.
+• Pop-ups work well if you do not overuse them – only use them when necessary.

-• Design your popups for mobile devices.
+• Design your pop-ups for mobile devices.

 Wrapping Up

-Regardless of how, when, or where you distribute popups, the statistics show they are a vital driver for increasing the collection of leads, adding to subscriber lists, and generating more overall conversions.
+Regardless of how, when, or where you distribute pop-ups, the statistics show they are a vital driver of lead collection, list growth, and overall conversions.
+Again, be mindful of your content and distribution; if done incorrectly, it'll drive traffic away from your site.